SlejmUr/R6-AIO-Csharp/README.md

 # R6-AIO-Csharp
-Public GUI tool for Download older Siege Version!
+Public GUI tool for Downloading old Siege Version!

 ## Info
 This Tool is upgraded from R6-AIO-Batch!\